kammitama5/kammitama5.github.io/_posts/2018-5-31-Thursday-May-31st.md

   interesting than what I was doing, so I opted to do that instead :D It looks like I'll have to learn some CSS, Python, PHP and SQL.
 Fair enough, but what if I could write it all in Haskell? :D
 - A few people got promoted and stuff, who I hadn't met or heard of, so that's pretty great.
 It filled me with a bit of fear.
-  I don't know that I *want* to get promoted, because I want to be a Haskell def.
+  I don't know that I *want* to get promoted, because I want to be a Haskell dev / researcher.
 I think I'll just do whatever while continuing to learn Haskell until I can just do Haskell full-time.
+Scrubbing floors, washing cars, you name it.
+Pay my bills and learn Haskell until I'm good enough to work full-time in Haskell!

 ## I spent my morning finishing up chapter 12 in Rust
 - So yeah..I'm on chapter 13!
 Yeahh!